micycle1/surferJ/README.md

 #### TODO:

 The building blocks are in place so the big next step is the wavefront **propagation** itself.
-This entails stepping through the simulation, deciding which event to handle next and updating topology as triangles collapse.
+This entails stepping through the simulation, deciding which event to handle next [DONE] and updating topology as triangles collapse.
 Events must be processed in their correct order.
+What's proving troublesome here is state management.

-I also might need to revist the triangulation initalisation (whcih currently comprises constrained triangles only):
+I also might need to revist the triangulation initalisation (which currently comprises constrained triangles only):
 > First, create a constrained triangulation of the convex hull of the input graph.
 Then, for every edge e on the convex hull add one unbounded triangle, that is, one triangle with e as one edge and two infinite edges going outwards.
 All these edges are thought to meet at infinity